CodePushGo/website/src/content/blog/en/building-a-native-mobile-app-with-nuxt-3-and-capacitor.md

 Capacitor is an excellent option for building native applications based on an existing web project, offering a simple way to share code and maintain a consistent UI.

-And with the addition of [Capgo](https://capgo.app/), it's even easier to add live updates to your app, ensuring that your users always have access to the latest features and bug fixes.
+And with the addition of [CodePushGo](https://capgo.app/), it's even easier to add live updates to your app, ensuring that your users always have access to the latest features and bug fixes.

-If you would like to learn how to add Capgo to your Next.js app, take a look at the next article :
+If you would like to learn how to add CodePushGo to your Next.js app, take a look at the next article :

 ## Credits